Nemuloso/CubeMapGenerator/README.md

 Download the project and open it with VS through doubleclicking the *.sln file in the projects root directory.
 Change the Project configuration in the top bar to "Release" and "x86".
 It should be possible to just hit "Build"->"Build Solution" and a Folder with the name Release should appear in the projects directory.

+### Usage

+In the Release folder should be an executeable file.
+Navigate with the console to this folder and call the file as following:

+.\hdr_envmap_generator_win.exe \[path to equirect image\] \[optional parameter\]

+The program just supports *.hdr files.
+It outputs to a defined folder or generates an "./out" folder in the Release Folder.
+The square size of the resulting cubemap sides is 1/4th of the width of the original image.
+Optional parameters are shown below.

+-out \[path where to save to\]     Define the output path.
+Default is .\out in the programs root directory.
+-mips \[n\]                        Number of generated prefiltered maps.
+Default is 6.
+-irr_res \[n\]                     Resolution of the irradiance maps squares.
+Default is 64.

 ### Troubleshooting